Paul Babeu: 2012 congressional election

 On October 23, 2011, Babeu announced the formation of an exploratory committee to run for U.S. Congress in what would become Arizona's newly redrawn 4th congressional district.
 He ran against one-term representative Paul Gosar, who had been elected to the state's 1st congressional district in 2010.

-The following February, Jose Orozco, who was an undocumented immigrant, claimed that Babeu and Orozco had been lovers since meeting in 2006 on an online dating site.
+The following February, Jose Orozco, who was an illegal immigrant, claimed that Babeu and Orozco had been lovers since meeting in 2006 on an online dating site.
 Orozco claimed that Babeu had known that he was an illegal alien while they were lovers, at odds with Babeu's views on immigration policy.
 After the relationship ended, Orozco claims that Babeu threatened Orozco with deportation to guarantee his silence.
 Orozco claimed his statements are documented in copies of email and SMS correspondence between Orozco and Babeu.

 A spokesman for Babeu denied the allegations and described them as "sensationalist".
 The spokesman confirmed that Babeu would continue to run for U.S. Congress.
 Babeu came out as gay on February 18, 2012, saying that his sexual orientation was the only factual statement from the allegations.
 Babeu stepped down as co-chair of Mitt Romney's presidential campaign in Arizona, but received the continued support of U.S. Senator John McCain, who called Babeu his friend.

 Babeu dropped his congressional bid on May 11, 2012; instead he sought re-election as sheriff.
 He was re-elected by a large margin on November 6, 2012.

 On August 31, 2012, the Arizona solicitor general exonerated Babeu after an investigation.
 In a written statement, he wrote "The investigation determined that Babeu did not commit any criminal violations and further concluded that, although Orozco conducted himself in a manner that may constitute a violation of the law, there was no reasonable likelihood of conviction on anything more than a misdemeanor charge.
 It would be an inappropriate use of already-limited resources to prosecute Orozco for a misdemeanor."